 Upfront fees to pay

-As well as saving up for a deposit, you’ll incur a range of fees when you buy a home, so these will need to be worked into your budget.
-They include, but are not limited to, conveyancing fees, valuation reports, inspection or survey fees and Stamp Duty Land Tax or Land and Buildings Transaction Tax (LBTT) or Land Transaction Tax (LTT).
+As well as saving up for a deposit, you'll incur a range of fees when you buy a home, so these will need to be included into your budget.
+They include, but are not limited to, conveyancing fees, valuation reports, inspection or survey fees and Stamp Duty Land Tax, Land and Buildings Transaction Tax (LBTT) or Land Transaction Tax (LTT).

 The advantages of renting